Wedding Rehearsal Dinner & Welcome Party FAQs: Expert Planning Advice

 How long should a rehearsal dinner last?

 Most rehearsal dinners last 2 to 3 hours, long enough for rehearsal, dinner, speeches, and mingling.
+Be sure to include and plan for transportation time if your ceremony venue where you’re rehearsing isn’t at the same location at the dinner or welcome party.
 Don’t run too late!
 Everyone, most especially the couple getting married, needs rest before wedding day.
 Get more detailed info here in how long should your rehearsal dinner last and the perfect rehearsal dinner timeline.

 Can the rehearsal dinner be casual?